LWFlouisa/ColorPalettes/README.md

 # ColorPalettes
-Array of color.
+For use in digital drawing with shades of black.

-# Cool Grey And Ebony
+# Cool Black And Ebony
 #002e63
 #043062
 #083361